rikva/veilingbot/README.md

 cd veilingbot
 pip install -r requirements.txt
 ```
+Also, install phantomjs and place it in the project root.

 Add hosts like facebook to hostsfile to speed up browser starts and decrease bandwidth usage